satwik72/auto-annotated-portfolio/content/pages/index.md

       I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      Here’s a glimpse into my creative journey—built with hard work, creativity, and a love for capturing beautiful moments.
+As you scroll, you’ll find my portfolio, experiences, and the variety of work I’ve done to bring my vision to life
     styles:
       self:
         height: auto